How to Plan and Design Child Care Centers

 To provide specific guidelines for creating spaces that are functional child-oriented spaces that promote a child’s health, development and creativity, GSA has published the GSA Child Care Center Design Guide.
-Visit the Child Care Library for a copy.
+Visit the Child Care Resource Library for a copy.

 The guide contains criteria for planning and designing child care centers in GSA-owned or controlled spaces.
 It is intended for use in developing future centers and expanding or renovating existing ones.
 It aims not only to specify design criteria but also to explain the rationale for the criteria in order to enhance professional judgment.